debops/debops/docs/introduction.rst

 `Diffie-Hellman Key Exchange`_ is a way to securely share encryption keys publicly between two parties.
 It's used in TLS and SSL connections to provide `Perfect Forward Secrecy`_.
-Unfortunately, default DH parameters distributed with applications are suspectible to a `downgrade attack`_.
+Unfortunately, the default DH parameters distributed with applications are susceptible to a `downgrade attack`_.

-The ``debops.dhparam`` Ansible role will generate a set of strong Diffie-Hellman parameters on Ansible Controller, which will be preseeded on remote hosts, and will be ready to use by other applications.
+The ``debops.dhparam`` Ansible role will generate a set of strong Diffie-Hellman parameters on the Ansible Controller, which will be preseeded on remote hosts, and will be ready to use by other applications.
 A separate script can then be used on remote hosts in the background to generate new random DH parameters, either once or in regular intervals.